dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/configure-linker.md

 ## Add an XML linker configuration file to a library

-Embed the XML file into the library as an embedded resource in the library's project file.
+Embed an XML linker configuration file into a library as an embedded resource in the library's project file.

 In the following example, the *LinkerConfig.xml* file specified as an embedded resource that has the same name as the assembly: